 Hi Georgia, what course are you doing?

-I’m currently in my 3rd year of the MPhys Physics course – it’s a 4 year integrated masters.
+I’m currently in my 3rd year of my physics degree.
 It covers a wide range of skills from lab work, coding and research projects to math, quantum and theoretical physics.

 What made you choose Salford?